Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

 To enable a consistent comparison across time steps and adaptation strengths, we compute a shared UMAP embedding and use it to project features extracted at different adaptation points (rather than fitting UMAP independently for each plot).
 We also regularize the visualization by discouraging large shifts of the latent representations across time, so that changes reflect genuine improvements in separability rather than arbitrary embedding drift.
 Finally, we note that perfect separation is not expected: the \ac{EMG} stream transitions continuously between gestures, and boundary segments naturally exhibit overlapping activations.

-Finally, Figs.~\ref{fig:adaptation_results}d,e show online batch-normalization adaptation.
-Under our causal test-time formulation, we can track the error rate as the model adapts continuously and $\alpha(t)$ increases with the amount of target data observed (Eq.~\ref{eq:alpha_schedule}).
-Results are shown for two representative subjects; for each subject, we average the online error over $\sim$100 test-time runs obtained by randomizing the gesture order within the available target session.
-While this shuffling may disrupt temporal dependencies, the model remains robust, and performance typically improves over time for all reported values of $\beta$.
+Finally, Figs.~\ref{fig:adaptation_results}d,e show online batch-normalization adaptation, where the blending coefficient $\alpha$ is now a temporally dependent variable $\alpha(t)$ based on Eq.~\ref{eq:alpha_schedule}.
+Under our causal test-time formulation, we can track the error rate as the model adapts continuously and $\alpha(t)$ increases with the amount of target data observed.
+Results are shown for two representative subjects; for each subject, we average the online error over $\sim$100 test-time runs.
+This online setting is equivalent to a continuously growing prefix $\mathcal{D}^{\leq t}_{\tau}$, where at each step the model predicts the next sample and then updates its \ac{BN} statistics using the newly observed data.

-As expected, $\beta$ controls the adaptation timescale: larger $\beta$ yields faster but less stable updates, whereas smaller $\beta$ produces slower yet smoother improvement.
-Consistent with this interpretation, the most aggressive setting (dark blue) exhibits noticeable oscillations in panel~d, indicating that early statistics are noisy and can temporarily over-correct the normalization before converging as more target data accumulate.
-In contrast, the lighter blue trend demonstrates slower dynamics, continuing to adapt even after the streamed test-time data used for adaptation has ended.
+As expected, $\beta$ controls the adaptation timescale: larger $\beta$ produces faster but less stable updates, whereas smaller $\beta$ produces slower but smoother improvements.
+Consistent with this interpretation, the most aggressive setting (dark blue) exhibits noticeable oscillations in panel~d, indicating that short-term statistics are noisy and can temporarily over-correct the normalization before converging as more target data accumulate.
+We note that the curves start from different error rates because some adaptation has already occurred while the TCN receptive field (RF) is being filled.
+Consequently, by the time the first prediction is made (once the RF is full), each variant has already updated the running statistics to a different extent according to its $\beta$ value, leading to different initial performance.